List of accidents and incidents involving the Grumman A-6 Intruder: 1967

+23 March

-Worst ground aviation accident of Vietnam War occurs at Da Nang Air Base, South Vietnam when traffic controller clears USMC Grumman A-6A Intruder, BuNo 152608, of VMA(AW)-242, MAG-11, for takeoff but also clears USAF Lockheed C-141A-LM Starlifter, 65-9407, of the 62nd Military Airlift Wing, McChord AFB, Washington, to cross runway.
-A-6 crew sees Starlifter at last moment, veers off runway to try to avoid it, but port wing slices through C-141's nose, which immediately catches fire, load of 72 acetylene gas cylinders ignite and causes tremendous explosion, only loadmaster escaping through rear hatch.
-Intruder overturns, skids on down runway on back, but both crew, Capt.
+The worst ground aviation accident of the Vietnam War occurred at Da Nang Air Base, South Vietnam, when a traffic controller cleared a USMC Grumman A-6A Intruder, BuNo 152608, of VMA(AW)-242, MAG-11, for takeoff but also cleared a USAF Lockheed C-141A-LM Starlifter, 65-9407, of the 62nd Military Airlift Wing, McChord AFB, Washington, to cross the runway.
+The A-6 crew saw Starlifter at the last moment and veered off the runway to try to avoid it, but the port wing sliced through the C-141's nose, which immediately caught fire.
+A load of 72 acetylene gas cylinders ignited and caused a tremendous explosion, with only the loadmaster escaping through the rear hatch.
+The Intruder overturned and skidded down the runway on its back, but both crewmembers, Capt.
 Frederick Cone and Capt.
-Doug Wilson, survive, crawl out of smashed canopy after jet stops.
-Some of ordnance load of 16 X 500 lb. bombs and six rocket packs go off in ensuing fire.
-Military Airlift Command crew killed are Capt.
+Doug Wilson, survived and crawled out of the smashed canopy after the jet stopped.
+Some of the ordnance load of 16 X 500 lb. bombs and six rocket packs went off in the ensuing fire.
+The Military Airlift Command crew killed are Capt.
 Harold Leland Hale, Capt.
 Leroy Edward Leonard, Capt.
 Max Paul Starkel, S/Sgt.
 Alanson Garland Bynum, and S/Sgt.
 Alfred Funck.
 This is the first of two C-141s lost during the conflict, and one of only three strategic airlifters written off during the Vietnam War.